Zdislava Berka: Veneration

 Shortly after her death, Zdislava is reported to have appeared to her grieving husband, dressed in a red robe, and comforted him by giving him a piece of the robe.
 Her appearance to him greatly strengthened him in his conversion from a life of worldliness.
 According to hagiographer Agnes Dunbar, her room was still being shown to visitors to the Lemberk Castle into the 19th century.
 Zdislava was beatified by Pope Pius X in 1907 and canonized by Pope John Paul II in the Czech Republic in 1995.
 She is the patron saint of Bohemia, of difficult marriages, and of those who are ridiculed for their piety.
 Her feast day is 1 January, however as of 2019, the Order of Preachers celebrates her feast day on 4 January instead.

+In May 2026, her skull was stolen by an unnamed 35-year-old man who had openly objected to its public display.
+The theft occurred on Tuesday, May 12, before Mass, during a period when the alarm system had been switched off.
+The man broke into a glass reliquary case at the Basilica of Saints Lawrence and Zdislava in Jablonné v Podještědí.

+After the skull was recovered, authorities discovered that the burglar had encased it in concrete and allegedly planned to throw it into a nearby river.
+Investigators stated that failure to identify the suspect within a day could have jeopardized the recovery effort.
+The skull is currently in the care of professionals who are carefully attempting to remove the concrete.